ToberoCat/libwallaby/guides/topics/IMU.md

 methods, such as driving against PVC pipes or aligning with black lines, to achieve the best accuracy.

-For more insights on the pros and cons of different approaches and additional techniques to enhance your robot’s accuracy, refer to the increasing robot accuracy guide.
+For more insights on the pros and cons of different approaches and additional techniques to enhance your robot’s accuracy, refer to the [increasing robot accuracy guide](increasing-robot-accuracy.md)

 <include from="snippet-lib.md" element-id="footer">
     <var name="authors">Tobias Madlberger</var>